hinodeyasuzuki/eco_diagnosis/README.md

 http://www.hinodeya-ecolife.com/diagnosis/?v=4&lang=en　information about diagnosis

-## Install
+## Install develop environment
-In order to pack js files, you need Windows, commandline PHP, Excel
+In order to pack js files, you need commandline PHP and MS-Excel

 php files are used as parameters set, if you want to execute listricted pattern of diagnosis, you can save as .html file.

 ## folder and files
 index.php   access file in oder to manage develop/release, language, etc.

+init_home.php, init_office.php  parameters set for home/office

+parameters.php  default parameters set

-/d6/      main logic files
+/d6/      main logic files, commonly used for each language / views

 /view/    design inculde template, css and js as action. there is 8 types of view in original.

-/logic_**/  localized files set in this folder
+/localize_**/  localized files set in this folder to config each diagnosis system

 ## making your area/language system